isotopp/isotopp.github.io/_posts/2018-06-18-websense-dlp-gives-instant-root.md

 -bash: version.plist: Permission denied
 {% endhighlight %}

-Boy reverses the kext, reads the list of privileged filenames, names his “hello world” program kvoop from the list of privileged filenames and lo and behold:
+Boy reverses the kext, reads the list of privileged filenames, names his "hello world" program kvoop from the list of privileged filenames and lo and behold:

 {% highlight console %}
 $ kvoop